 Ambassadors are provided with an official Stream Watch uniform.
-The uniform includes a Stream Watch fly-fishing shirt, a hat and a jacket.
+The uniform includes a Stream Watch fly-fishing shirt and hat.
 Ambassadors must wear their uniform while volunteering.
 A uniformed volunteer provides an additional presence at each site.
 At the end of the season please return your uniform if you will not be returning to volunteer next year.